mircealungu/mircea/essays/devx-and-ai.md

 # The Good

-But it is true that there are ways in which these tools are **improving the lives of the developers**:
+There are ways in which these tools are **improving the lives of the developers**:

 ### 1. Enabling learning from the Ecosystem
 LLM extract patterns from other developers and bring this knowledge to the individual Indeed, developers are aware of the DRY principle (don't repeat yourself).
 However, they can not respect the *don't repeat others* principle (DRO?) since they don't know what others are doing.
 As a community, Software Engineering has already done work on extracting patterns from the ecosystem and mining the version repositories to help the individual developer, but the new models are more general.

-### 2. Speeding up coding
+### 2. Speeding up coding, reducing interruptions
 The homepage of GitHub Copilot reports a [study](https://github.blog/2022-09-07-research-quantifying-github-copilots-impact-on-developer-productivity-and-happiness/) that suggests that when using Copilot, developers are "faster with repetitive tasks" (96%), spending "less time searching" (77%),  "more in the flow" (73%).
 These very precise numbers have to be taken with a bit of salt but they do suggest a speedup of code generation.

-Chat-like systems also **help developers avoid interruptions and searching the web** - which these days is a pain - but it's a necessity - the complexity of the tech world is so large that one can not keep everything in their mind.
-Google and StackOverflow are not going away, but will likely be replaced for some tasks by LLMs.

-Side effect of previous point: chat-like systems **encourage better definition of the problem query** - which in itself is often halfway to the solution.
-Google has taught all of us to throw a bag of keywords to it and sift through pages filled with ads and junk to collect the valuable snippet.
-Not unlike developers used to sift through horrible forums before StackOverflow.

 Can **help writing boilerplate code** much faster.
 Although it's still written.
 I'm collecting my own examples of both successes and failures.
 Sometimes it feels like magic; sometimes it feels like the second coming of Clippy from MS Word.

+Chat-like systems also **help developers avoid interruptions and searching the web** - which these days is a pain.
+Google and StackOverflow are not going away, but for some kinds of queries, will likely be replaced by LLMs-based systems.

+Side effect of previous point: chat-like systems **encourage better definition of the problem query** - which in itself is often halfway to the solution.
+Google has taught all of us to throw a bag of keywords to it and sift through pages filled with ads and junk to collect the valuable snippet.
+Not unlike developers used to sift through horrible forums before StackOverflow.

 # The Bad
 There are also things that are rotten in the state of Denmark...